Hacksilver

-Hacksilver (sometimes referred to as hacksilber) consists of fragments of cut and bent silver items that were used as bullion or as currency by weight in antiquity.
+Hacksilver (sometimes referred to as hacksilber) consists of fragments of cut and bent silver items that were used as bullion or as currency by weight during the Bronze Age and Middle Ages.

 Use

 Hacksilver was common among the Norsemen or Vikings, as a result of both their raiding and trade.
 Hacksilver may also have been used by Romans in their dealings with Pictish tribes.
 The name of the ruble, the basic unit of modern Russian currency, is derived from the Russian verb рубить ('rubit'), meaning "to chop", from the practice of the Rus', described by Ahmad ibn Fadlan visiting the Volga Vikings in 922.
 An example of the related Viking weighing scale with weights was found on the Isle of Gigha.
 Hacksilver may be derived from silver tableware, Roman or Byzantine, church plate and silver objects such as reliquaries or book-covers, and jewellery from a range of areas.
 Hoards may typically include a mixture of hacksilver, coins, ingots and complete small pieces of jewellery.

 Hoards of hacksilver are also well known in pre and post-coinage antiquity, in European and Near Eastern contexts.
-The Cisjordan Corpus (c.1200-586 BC) is the largest identified concentration of pre-coinage hacksilver hoards, and provides key evidence for the Phoenician and wider Near Eastern roots of the development and proliferation of the earliest silver coinages in the Greek world and western tradition.
+The Cisjordan Corpus (c.
+1200–586 BC) is the largest identified concentration of pre-coinage hacksilver hoards, and provides key evidence for the Phoenician and wider Near Eastern roots of the development and proliferation of the earliest silver coinages in the Greek world and western tradition.